 Staffing for the Auditor-Controller's Office declined during the economic recession to a low of 23 FTEs.
 Since the recovery, the Department's staffing allocation has been fairly flat.
-In FY 2018-19, the Board of Supervisors approved the addition of two allocations to the Payroll Division as well as the transfer of one allocation from the Human Resources Department to the Payroll Division.
-The recommended staff allocation for FY 2019-20 is 29 FTEs.
+The recommended staff allocation for FY 2020-21 is 29 FTEs.

-Auditor-Controller RECOMMENDED BUDGET • FY 2019 - 20
+Auditor-Controller RECOMMENDED BUDGET • FY 2020 - 21